Len-PGH/Weather-Bot/README.md

 - **AI Prompt for Weather Expert**:
   - This prompt configures a sequence of steps for getting and delivering a weather forecast, suggesting the AI's role as a weather expert.

-- **Agent Meta Data**:
-  - Contains metadata like agent ID, which might be used for tracking or identification purposes in the system.

 ### Overall Structure